Evolutionarily significant unit

 An evolutionarily significant unit (ESU) is a population of organisms that is considered distinct for purposes of conservation.
 Delineating ESUs is important when considering conservation action.

-This term can apply to any species, subspecies, geographic race, or population.
-Often the term "species" is used rather than ESU, even when an ESU is more technically considered a subspecies or variety rather than a biological species proper.
+An ESU is not always equivalent to a biological species but can be also a subspecies, variety, geographic race, or population.
 In marine animals the term "stock" is often used as well.

 Definition

 Definitions of an ESU generally include at least one of the following criteria: